firebase/extensions/firestore-translate-text/README.md

 * Use Genkit for translations?: If you want to use Genkit to perform translations, select "Yes" and provide the necessary configuration parameters.
 If you select "No", the extension will use Google Cloud Translation API.

-* Genkit Gemini provider: If you selected to use Genkit to perform translations, please provide the name of the provider you want to use.
+* Genkit Gemini provider: If you selected to use Genkit to perform translations, please provide the name of the Gemini API you want to use.

 * Google AI API key: If you selected to use Genkit with Google AI to perform translations, please provide a Google AI API key